 Walden’s MSN program features three program tracks depending on your previous education, experience, and education goals.
 The courses and pace of the program will depend on the track chosen.

 Tuition costs will vary depending on your previous education.
-Get in touch with an enrollment advisor today by callingWalden's enrollment advisors are committed to helping identify and leverage opportunities for you to save money on your education. , to learn more about tuition costs for this program and financial aid options.
+Get in touch with an enrollment advisor today at 8552035779, to learn more about tuition costs for this program and financial aid options.Walden's enrollment advisors are committed to helping identify and leverage opportunities for you to save money on your education.

-Note on Certification
+Note on competency-based MSN specializations

-Walden University’s Master of Science in Nursing (MSN) program is designed to provide the academic degree required to apply for national certifications.
+Officially recognized by the U.S. Secretary of Education as a national accreditation agency, the Commission on Collegiate Nursing Education (CCNE) is an autonomous accrediting agency, contributing to the improvement of the public’s health.
+CCNE ensures the quality and integrity of baccalaureate, graduate, and residency programs in nursing.Walden University’s Master of Science in Nursing (MSN) program is designed to provide the academic degree required to apply for national certifications.
 Because no graduate program can guarantee that graduates will achieve national certification, we encourage students to consult the appropriate credentialing center for the specific requirements.
 It is an individual’s responsibility to understand, evaluate, and comply with all requirements relating to national certification as requirements vary widely.
 Walden makes no representations or guarantee that completion of Walden coursework or programs will permit an individual to obtain national certification.
-For more information about certification programs, students should contact the American Nurses Credentialing Center at www.nursecredentialing.org, or other certification websites.
+For more information about certification programs, students should contact the American Nurses Credentialing Center at www.nursingworld.org/ancc, or other certification websites.